-

 As a general rule decisions of the competent construction authority may be appealed before the competent court.

-In relation to town planning, from 2022 due to the change in the regulations, the competence of the National Architectural Design Council (in Hungarian: “Országos Építészeti Tervtanács”; “Design Council”) has substantially increased by stipulating that it must give its opinion / approval to the architectural plans and technical specifications in case of (i) the State’s high-rise construction projects under the Act on the Implementation of State’s High-Rise Construction Projects; (ii) buildings with a total useable area exceeding 5,000 square metres; and (iii) newly constructed condominium residential buildings consisting at least six apartments on a plot with a total useable area of more than 1,500 square metres.
+In relation to town planning, from 2022 due to the change in the regulations, the competence of the National Architectural Design Council (in Hungarian: “Országos Építészeti Tervtanács”; “Design Council”) has substantially increased by stipulating that it must give its opinion / approval to the architectural plans and technical specifications in several cases e.g., (i) the State’s high-rise construction projects under the Act on the Implementation of State’s High-Rise Construction Projects; (ii) buildings with a total useable area exceeding 5,000 square metres; and (iii) newly constructed condominium residential buildings consisting at least six apartments on a plot with a total useable area of more than 1,500 square metres.

 The approval of the Design Council is not required (i) in case of investments designated as strategic investments from Hungarian economy perspective if the government decree designating the investment as strategic investment specifically excludes the need for approval or (ii) for other architectural-technical plans is qualified as winner in a public procurement procedure.